AdrianMeronk

 He would also like to have at least one Major championship victory under his belt.
 In an ideal world that would come at the Masters, his favorite tournament.

 Meronk failed to make the cut on his first two visits to Augusta in 2023 and 2024.
-He had more joy at The Open Championship with three successive missed cuts between 2022 and 2024, with a finish in a tie for 23rd place in 2023 his highest place on the leaderboard in that sequence.
+He had more joy at The Open Championship with three successive made cuts between 2022 and 2024, with a finish in a tie for 23rd place in 2023 his highest place on the leaderboard in that sequence.

 Given Meronk’s success in overcoming a series of obstacles as he blazes a trail for Polish golf, you would not bet against him challenging for the sport’s loftiest prizes in the near future.